The Queen Elizabeth II Aiming for the Top Scholarship

 Most transfer requests are accepted provided the request is made by appropriate deadlines and the transfer is to an approved postsecondary school in Ontario.

-If you have, or will be, transferring to another school, you must notify Hala Hussein by email at email@example.com as soon as possible, but no later than the claim deadline for your academic year.
-The deadline date is February 1, 2013.
+If you have, or will be, transferring to another school, you must notify Hala Hussein by email at firstname.lastname@example.org as soon as possible, but no later than the claim deadline for your academic year.
+The deadline date is: date is currently not available.